Dictionaries and the Everlasting Quest for Precision

 When words begin to matter again

 There are countless examples of unfortunate translation accidents that caused everything from laughter to ruckus to tragedy, often because a single word didn’t convey the exact meaning the author thought it would.
-Recently, I read an article in the Washington Examiner from 2012, stating that the “W4” (or “Web4”), the successor of the eminent “Webster’s Third New International Dictionary,” was still in development roughly 60 years after the W3’s release.
+Recently, I read an article by Joseph Epstein from 2012, stating that the “W4” (or “Web4”), the successor of the eminent “Webster’s Third New International Dictionary,” was still in development roughly 60 years after the W3’s release.
 It will presumably never be available on paper, though.
 “Besides,” the author of the piece concluded, “precision in the use of language, of the kind an excellent dictionary is supposed to help provide, is not a notable feature of our age.”

 A bold statement – and it’s probably true.
 The vast majority of people don’t seem to care a lot about choosing the right word, though they experience rancor online for even the slightest mistake.
 People don’t care because they believe they can always correct and erase their mistakes.
 To them, the internet is different from paper; even though what you write online will most likely be permanent, it doesn’t feel that way.